 The first launch was at 08:34 local time on September 1st.
-The payload is shown in Figure 4.10.
 Because the launch was in the late morning, the first occultation opportunity was at sunset.
 The launch itself was a success and all the instruments were launched while running: the pointing system in solar pointing mode and the U of T FTS in its scheduler mode.
 All commanding capability, however, was lost shortly after launch, which meant that no commands could be sent to the instruments.
 This also meant that the data downlink line was inaccessible to the U of T FTS, since the 115 kbaud downlink was to be shared by all three FTSs in succession, initially connected to the DU FTS.
 The housekeeping downlink for the U of T FTS was intact.